Office of the Secretary, HUD.

 n.
 The state certifies that it will comply with applicable laws.

 Availability of funds provisions in 31 U.S.C.
-1551-1557, added by section 1405 of the National Defense Authorization Act for Fiscal Year 1991 (101), limit the availability of certain appropriations for expenditure.
+1551-1557, added by section 1405 of the National Defense Authorization Act for Fiscal Year 1991 (Pub.
+L. 101-510), limit the availability of certain appropriations for expenditure.
 This limitation may not be waived.
-However, the Second 2008 Act for these grants directs that these funds be available until expended unless, in accordance with 31 U.S.C.
-1555, HUD determines that the purposes for which the appropriation has been made have been carried out and no disbursement has been made against the appropriation for 2 consecutive fiscal years.
-In such a case, HUD shall close out the grant prior to expenditure of all funds.
+However, the Supplemental Appropriations Act for these grants directs that these funds be available until expended unless, in accordance with 31 U.S.C.
+1555, the Department determines that the purposes for which the appropriation has been made have been carried out and no disbursement has been made against the appropriation for two consecutive fiscal years.
+In such case, the Department shall close out the grant prior to expenditure of all funds.

 The Catalog of Federal Domestic Assistance numbers for the disaster recovery grants under this Notice are as follows: 14.219; 14.228.